alexkreidler/covid/src/covid-testing/in.md

 retrospective analysis of procedures, samples, etc will be required to determine the issues with this test.

-Based on the **existing published papers using RT-LAMP for diagnosing COVID-19**, LAMP is at least as accurate, if not more accurate than PCR [@zhang_rapid_2020; @lamb_rapid_2020; @yu_rapid_2020; @el-tholoth_single_2020].
+Based on the existing published papers using RT-LAMP for diagnosing COVID-19, LAMP is at least as accurate, if not more accurate than PCR [@zhang_rapid_2020; @lamb_rapid_2020; @yu_rapid_2020; @el-tholoth_single_2020].